-I accept the evidence before me that the 10 Day Notice was served on the tenant by the landlord's agent by posting on her rental unit door and leaving it in her mail box on October 18, 2018.
-In accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the landlord's 10 Day Notice on October 21, 2018, three days after posting.
+I accept the evidence before me that the 10 Day Notice was served on the tenant by the landlord's agent by posting on the tenant's rental unit door on October 19, 2018.
+In accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the landlord's 10 Day Notice on October 22, 2018, three days after posting.

 I accept the evidence before me that the tenant failed to pay the full rent due or dispute the 10 Day Notice within the five-day time limit allowed under section 46(4) of the Act.
-Accordingly, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, October 31, 2018.
+Accordingly, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, November 1, 2018.